Error Propagation

 });

-// Output: PromisecreateUse
+// Output: OptionAsync

-Returns a function that evaluates an async generator when called with the defined arguments, early returning when an Option.None is propagated or returning the OptionAsync returned by the generator.
+Returns a function that evaluates an *async* generator when called with the defined arguments, early returning when an `Option.None` is propagated or returning the `OptionAsync` returned by the generator.

-Option.None, the entire generator exits early.
+* If any operation resolves to `Option.None`, the entire generator exits early.

-declare const safeReadFile: (path: string) => OptionAsync;
+declare const safeReadFile: (path: string) => OptionAsync&#x3C;string>;

-declare const safeWriteFile: (path: string, content: string) => OptionAsync;
+declare const safeWriteFile: (path: string, content: string) => OptionAsync&#x3C;string>;

-// ┌─── (output: string, pathA: string, pathB: string) => OptionAsync
+// ┌─── (output: string, pathA: string, pathB: string) => OptionAsync&#x3C;string>

 // ▼

-const fileA = yield* safeReadFile(pathA);
+const <a data-footnote-ref href="#user-content-fn-1">fileA</a> = yield* safeReadFile(pathA);

-const fileB = yield* safeReadFile(pathB);
+const <a data-footnote-ref href="#user-content-fn-2">fileB</a> = yield* safeReadFile(pathB);

 return safeWriteFile(output, `${fileA}\n${fileB}`);